Quad-City Times Bix 7: 8 things to know

 2. Did you say ‘expo’?
 What expo?

-The Running Wild Sports and Fitness Expo is race headquarters for the Quad-City Times Bix 7, where roughly 50,000 people go to pick up race packets, buy cool race gear or meet famous runners.
+The Running Wild Sports and Fitness Expo is race headquarters for the Bix 7, where roughly 50,000 people go to pick up race packets, buy cool race gear or meet famous runners.

 The exposition will be in RiverCenter South Hall, 136 East 3rd St., Davenport, from 5 to 9 p.m.
 Thursday and from 9 a.m. to 9 p.m.
 Friday.

 Looking to wear out the kids?
 Have them run in Arconic’s Jr. Bix 7, a race for children ages 12 or younger.
 The race begins at 6 p.m.
-Friday, just outside the Quad-City Times parking lot.
+Friday in the streets around the Quad-City Times.

 Register online at www.bix7.com, or sign them up Thursday at the Davenport RiverCenter’s Running Wild Sports and Fitness Expo.
 The event is capped at 3,500 participants this year, so register before it’s too late!
 The price is $16.